-(1) Mr. Goldhar owns companies which are parties to an amended and restated governance and investor rights agreement (the "Governance and Investor Rights Agreement"), a development services agreement, the Penguin Services Agreement (see "Executive Compensation - 2021 Compensation for the Named Executive Officers - Penguin Services Agreement"), a trade-mark licence agreement, and various other agreements with SmartCentres and its subsidiaries that are significant to SmartCentres.
+- (1) Mr. Goldhar owns companies which are parties to an amended and restated governance and investor rights agreement (the "Governance and Investor Rights Agreement"), a development services agreement, the Penguin Services Agreement (see "Executive Compensation 2022 Compensation for the Named Executive Officers Penguin Services Agreement"), a trade-mark licence agreement, and various other agreements with SmartCentres and its subsidiaries that are significant to SmartCentres.
 Mr. Goldhar is also the Executive Chairman and Chief Executive Officer of SmartCentres.
-He is therefore not considered to be an independent Trustee under National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
-See "Trustees - Independence".

-- (2) This amount includes 15,032,063 Units, 21,956,582 Special Voting Units and 10,053,123 Additional Special Voting Units beneficially owned or controlled by Mr. Goldhar.
-Mr. Goldhar beneficially owns or controls 21,956,582 Class B LP Units that are associated with the Special Voting Units and are exchangeable into Units. - (3) This amount was determined by multiplying the number of Voting Units (other than Additional Special Voting Units) held by Mr. Goldhar by the closing price of the Units on the Toronto Stock Exchange (the "TSX") on April 19, 2022.
+He is therefore not considered to be an independent Trustee under National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101").
+See "Trustees Independence". - (2) This amount includes 15,233,863 Units, 22,010,752 Special Voting Units and 9,729,886 Additional Special Voting Units beneficially owned or controlled by Mr. Goldhar.
+Mr. Goldhar beneficially owns or controls 22,010,752 Class B LP Units that are associated with the Special Voting Units and are exchangeable into Units on a one-for-one basis. - (3) This amount was determined by multiplying the number of Voting Units (other than Additional Special Voting Units) held by Mr. Goldhar by the closing price of the Units on the Toronto Stock Exchange (the "TSX") on March 31, 2023.
 For these purposes, it has been assumed that Special Voting Units (other than Additional Special Voting Units) beneficially owned or controlled by Mr. Goldhar have a value equal to the value of the underlying Exchangeable Securities for which such Special Voting Units have been issued and it has been assumed that such Exchangeable Securities have a value equal to the value of the Units for which they may be exchanged.
-It has further been assumed that the Additional Special Voting Units have a value of \$\sin\) as they are not coupled with any Exchangeable Securities. - (4) This amount includes both vested and unvested deferred units of SmartCentres ("Deferred Units") held by Mr. Goldhar pursuant to the Deferred Unit Plan.
-For further information, see "Executive Compensation Equity Compensation Plan Information Deferred Unit Plan". - (5) This amount was determined by multiplying the aggregate number of Deferred Units held by Mr. Goldhar by the closing price of the Units on the TSX on April 19, 2022. - (6) Mr. Goldhar also holds 968,296 Performance Units pursuant to the Equity Inventive Plan.
-See "Executive Compensation 2021 Compensation for the Named Executive Officers Outstanding Unit-Based Awards". - (7) See "Corporate Governance Alignment of Interests with Unitholders Minimum Unit Ownership by the Executive Chairman and Chief Executive Officer".
+It has further been assumed that the Additional Special Voting Units have a value of \$nil as they are not coupled with any Exchangeable Securities.

+- (4) This amount includes both vested and unvested deferred units of SmartCentres ("Deferred Units") held by Mr. Goldhar pursuant to SmartCentres' deferred unit plan (the "Deferred Unit Plan").
+For further information, see "Executive Compensation Equity Compensation Plan Information Deferred Unit Plan". - (5) This amount was determined by multiplying the aggregate number of Deferred Units held by Mr. Goldhar by the closing price of the Units on the TSX on March 31, 2023. - (6) Mr. Goldhar also holds 1,033,953 performance units ("Performance Units") pursuant to the SmartCentres' Equity Incentive Plan ("EIP")) that are currently unvested.
+See "Executive Compensation 2022 Compensation for the Named Executive Officers Outstanding Unit-Based Awards". - (7) Mr. Goldhar has agreed to increase his contractually agreed minimum Unit ownership requirement to five times the amount of his annual base salary rather than the three times his annual base salary, as previously agreed.
+See "Corporate Governance Alignment of Interests with Unitholders Minimum Unit Ownership by the Executive Chairman and Chief Executive Officer".

-JANET BANNISTER Age: 51 Ontario, Canada Trustee since 2021
+JANET BANNISTER Age: 52 Ontario, Canada